DeStilleGast/dnSpy-update-checker/README.md

 # Preview
 ![Update dialog](https://github.com/DeStilleGast/dnSpy-update-checker/raw/master/img/img1.png)

-# Warning, dotnet core is currently unsupported!
-(any help is welcome)

 While you are browsing my code, you may notices some dialog code, I was planning to support other extensions to check for updates, but I was not in the mood to do that now.

 # How to build